scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--http-port-external` (int):

 Each node runs an HTTP server that provides the APIs for interacting with the node and the Avalanche network.
 This argument specifies the port that the http server will listen on externally.
-The default value is `9650`.
+The default value is `http-port`.

 `--http-tls-cert-file` (string, file path):